jacksontj/dataman/designs/SHARDING.rst

     - Number of shards
     - Sharding algorithm
     - Shard Key (which we will allow a change of in the future)

+TODO:
+    - sharding key per database/table?
+For now we can just rely on the "id" field of each item, but we'll want to add that flexibility in soon-ish